The-R34per/GhostManifest/README.md

 GhostManifest is a lightweight Python-based system state collection and transfer tool designed for controlled.
 It gathers specified files or directories from a target system, packages them into a ZIP archive, and securely posts the archive to a designated server endpoint for analysis or scoring.

+This tool was built for educational purposes only.
+The author is not responsable for any actions that a user may take using this code.

 ---

 ## Features